 How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

-In traditional smart contracts, you can't change the logic once deployed, which can be risky if you find bugs or want to add new features.
-The upgradeable proxy pattern solves this by separating your contract into two parts:
+In traditional smart contracts, once deployed, the code is immutable, meaning bugs can't be fixed and new features can't be added.
+The upgradeable proxy pattern solves this by separating the contract into two components:

-Proxy Contract: Stores the state (data) and delegates all calls to the logic contract.
+Proxy Contract: Stores the contract’s state (data) and delegates all function calls to a logic contract using

 When you upgrade your smart contract, you deploy a new logic contract and point your proxy contract to this new logic.
 The proxy stays at the same address, retaining your data and allowing seamless upgrades.